teamopen-dev/workgroups/workgroups/wg-lifeguard-devs.md

 The Lifeguard Devs workgroup handles emergency maintenance of open-source projects, that are in the Lifeguard project.
-The overall work on the Lifeguard project is done in `wg-lifeguard` isntead.
+The overall work on the Lifeguard project is done in `wg-lifeguard` instead.

 **Join when** you are interested in maintaining open-source projects in need.